Introduction

 License

-MerKurio is licensed under the MIT license.
-See the LICENSE.
+The code in this repository is licensed under the MIT license.